-All of our kittens are HCM and PKD1 Negative by parentage.
+All of our kittens are HCM and PKD1 Double Negative by parentage.

 The Ragdoll HCM mutation, known as R820W, is a single base pair change in MYBPC3 that is thought to alter the shape and function of this essential protein for normal heart muscle development.
 The same R820W mutation has been found to be associated with HCM and left ventricular non-compaction in humans (see reference below, Ripoll et al. 2010).
 Recent studies show cats that are heterozygous (1 copy) for the mutation are not likely to show signs of the disease and may live a normal lifespan.
 Homozygous (2 copies) cats for the mutation are at high risk of developing severe HCM signs, usually between 1-2 years of age and have a greater likelihood of early cardiac death.
 Infrequently, homozygous cats do not show clinical signs of HCM.

 Breeding’s between 2 heterozygous cats are expected to produce 25% high risk kittens.
 It is not recommended to use cats homozygous for the R820W mutation in a breeding program.

 The Veterinary Genetics Laboratory offers a test for the Ragdoll HCM mutation to help owners and breeders identify the Ragdoll HCM status of their cats.

 |Test Result||Ragdoll HCM Status|

 |N/N||Normal, cat does not have the Ragdoll HCM mutation|

 |N/HCMrd||1 copy of the Ragdoll HCM mutation present|